OriWeiss/Sickle-Cell-Anemia-Detection/README.txt

 Computer Vision program for Sickle Cell Anemia detection.

 Extracts images and data that can be used in the diagnosis process.
+Learn more in the pdf file.

+To setup the dependecied run the command "python setup.py install"

 I ask that anyone who wishes to contribute to this project contact me through git hub messaging or my website.